mcpaulafi/ot-harjoitustyo/dokumentaatio/specifications.md

 User can select layout for weather view.

 Settings are saved to the database.
 Settings can be changed anytime.
+(TEHTY)

 ### Weather view (TEHTY)

 Selected information is displayed on the view.

-### Data updates
+### Data updates (TEHTY)

-Latest measurement data is retrieved every hour (or 15min?) and saved on the database.
+Latest measurement data is retrieved every 10-20 minutes and saved on the database.

 ### Database (TEHTY)